thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Angular_Custom_Directives.desc.md

 1. Explain what a custom directive is and why we would use it.

-1. Build a custom directive that uses isolate scope to function as a standalone component.
+1. Build a simple custom directive.

+1. Explain how angular matches directives.

+1. Explain isolate scope in directives and why they are useful.

+1. Build an isolated scope directive.

 ## The What and Why of Custom Directives